wp-plugins/google-analytics-dashboard-for-wp/readme.txt

 = WodrPress Multisite features =

-* option to choose between three working modes:
+On Multisite installs you can choose between three working modes:
-** <em>Mode 1:</em> network activated while allowing each site administrator to authorize the plugin using a different Google Analytics account
+- <em>Mode 1:</em> network activated while allowing each site administrator to authorize the plugin using a different Google Analytics account
-** <em>Mode 2:</em> network activated while authorizing an entire WordPress Network using a single Google Analytics account.
+- <em>Mode 2:</em> network activated while authorizing an entire WordPress Network using a single Google Analytics account.
 You'll be able to assign a property/view to each site, from your Network Admin screen
-** <em>Mode 3:</em> network deactivated allowing each site owner to activate and authorize the plugin
+- <em>Mode 3:</em> network deactivated allowing each site owner to activate and authorize the plugin
-- option to exclude Super Admins from tracking

 = Translations =